-I am doctoral student at the division of Speech and language pathology since 2016.
+I am doctoral student at the division of Speech and language pathology since 2016,.
 My research field is stuttering and in my doctoral project I investigate the experiences of stuttering in young women and men.
-Are they the same or do the experiences and perceptions differ between gender?
+Are they the same or do the experiences and perceptions differ between the sexes?

 I am also working clinically at the Department of Speech and Language Pathology, Danderyd Hospital.
-All the years I have worked there have been devoted exclusively to speech fluency disorders (stuttering and cluttering).
-In my clinical work, I assess and give intervention to children, teens and adults who stutter.
+All my working years at the clinic have been devoted exclusively to speech fluency disorders (stuttering and cluttering).
+In my clinical work, I assess and give intervention to children, teens and adults with speech fluency disorders.

 I am a certified specialist in the area of speech disorders / speech fluency disorders, in accordance with the Swedish Logopedics Association's (Slof) criteria for specialization.
-In 2018, I became European Fluency Specialist, in accordance with criteria developed by the European Clinical Specialization in Fluency Consortium.
+Since 2018, I am also certified European Fluency Specialist, in accordance with criteria developed by the European Clinical Specialization in Fluency Consortium.